reside-ic/reside-ic.github.io/content/blog/r-mpi-part-one.md

 written in C, C++, or Fortran.

 Furthermore, recent releases of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) have included support for Microsoft MPI.
-Here, we're going to use that to write some MPI code in R for Windows, and run it with multiple local processes, and then using multiple nodes on our departmental MS-HPC cluster.
+My plan is a couple of blogs on how to get this working, some exploration of performance, and some testing / CI.
+I'll include nodes on how to for what's needed on Windows, linux or Mac to write and build the package, but when describing running on multi-nodes, I'll be limited to our departmental Microsoft cluster.
+Hopefully not many changes should be needed to the launch scripts for running with other cluster platforms.

 # First steps.